MARCspec/MARCspec/marc-spec.md

 A MARC spec as string should cope the following basic references:

 * Reference to data in the leader and control fields plus character position and range
-* Reference to data in subfields of data fields
+* Reference to data in data fields or subfields
 * Reference to data in subfields of data fields within the context of indicators

 References a MARC spec as string does not cope